-Neutrinos are produced after the protons hit a solid target and produce mesons which are subsequently focused by magnetic horns into a 204 m long decay pipe where they decay into muons and neutrinos.
+Neutrinos are produced after the protons hit a solid target and produce mesons that are subsequently focused by magnetic horns into a 204 m long decay pipe where they decay into muons and neutrinos.
 A wide band neutrino beam is needed to cover the first and second neutrino oscillation maxima, which for a 1300 km baseline are expected to be approximately at 2.4 and 0.8 GeV.
 The beam must provide a high neutrino flux at the energies bounded by the oscillation peaks and we are therefore optimizing the beamline design for neutrino energies between 0.5 and 5 GeV.

 The facility is designed for initial operation at proton beam power of 1.2 MW with the capability to support an upgrade to 2.4 MW.
 The Beamline systems that are designed from the beginning for 2.4 MW operation include: